 I am happy to work with older horses needing schooling or reconditioning.
 For riders with competitive goals, I can work in conjunction with other competitive trainers.
 I have a soft spot for misunderstood horses needing a new approach , and am happy to re-educate horses and riders so that they may enjoy one another in safety.
 I have rehabilitated many horses that had been 'given up on' by other riders.
 Whether or not I am the solution, I believe that every horse can become a good riding horse with the right approach, given enough time with the right approach.
 I am open to discussing special arrangements for horses suffering from abusive or neglectful situations.

 I have a knack for rehoming horses with their perfect match.
 Please let me know if I can help you find your next horse.
-I like to sell my horses are sold with a 30 day, 90% guarantee, to ensure that their new home is a good fit for both horse and rider.
 It's really important to me that my horses are healthy and happy, and that their people stay healthy and happy, too!

 After I have spent some time with a horse, he or she will understand my clearly expressed expectations.
 I will then need to share my methods with the person intending to ride the horse in the future, so that the horse receives consistent cues, and doesn't become confused.
 Owners are encouraged to take at least one lesson per week, which is included in the cost of monthly training, to allow for consistent success for both horse and rider.
 I will work directly with each horse and rider to ensure that clear communication is established, and that both horse and rider will continue to perform safely and consistently even when they are no longer here in training.